-Every day during lunch hour kids would chase me around the school, trying to put me in a garbage can.
-I would kick and scream and squirm and do everything in my power to avoid this happening, because otherwise I would be humiliated.
+Every day during lunch hour, kids would chase me around the school trying to put me in a garbage can.
+I would kick and scream and squirm and do everything in my power to avoid this from happening because otherwise I would be humiliated otherwise.

-These experiences caused me to isolate myself away.
+These experiences caused me to isolate myself.
 I didn’t really enjoy going to school much anymore and hockey wasn’t any better.

 The less I went to school and the less I went to hockey, the more I played video games.